 President - Arlington

-Michael Jarrett brings more than 40 years of banking experience to his role as President of the Arlington market for Worthington National Bank.
+Michael Jarrett brings more than 45 years of banking experience to his role as President of the Arlington market for Worthington National Bank.
 Mike has been actively involved with numerous nonprofit organizations over the years, including serving on the board of directors of United Way, YMCA, Junior Achievement and Theatre Arlington and is a Rotary Club member.
-He serves on the board of directors for the Great Southwest Industrial District Association and the Arlington ISD Education Foundation.
-He has also been active civically by serving on the City of Arlington Zoning Board of Adjustments and is an alumni of Leadership Arlington.
+He serves on the Board of Directors and Executive Committee for the Great Southwest Industrial District Association and the Arlington ISD Education Foundation of which he is currently serving as President.
+He has also been active civically by past service on the City of Arlington Zoning Board of Adjustments and is an alumni of Leadership Arlington.
 Mike holds a BBA from The University of Texas at Arlington, an MBA from Southern Methodist University (SMU) and has completed the Texas Tech Intermediate School of Banking as well as the Southwestern Graduate School of Banking at SMU.
-Additionally, he has taught banking courses through the American Institute of Banking, served on the faculty of the Southwestern Graduate School of Banking and is a Director of the North Texas Chapter of the Risk Management Association.
-His personal philosophy is, “Mutual respect and success are earned not given so strive to be the best that you can be every day.”
+Additionally, he has taught banking courses through the American Institute of Banking, served on the faculty of the Southwestern Graduate School of Banking and is a former Director of the North Texas Chapter of the Risk Management Association.
+His personal philosophy is, "Mutual respect and success are earned not given so strive to be the best that you can be every day."
 Mike grew up in Fort Worth and lives in Arlington.
 He is married and the proud father of two children.
 An avid supporter of our area professional sports teams, Mike enjoys playing golf in his spare time.

 Loan Administration Officer